sskutnik/cyborg/README.rst

 thus, if compiling Cyclus and CyBORG with a similar version of gcc, you should be able to build directly against the SCALE shared libraries.
 However, if using another version (e.g., gcc 4.9+ or 5.0+), you will need to rebuild SCALE from source.
-Please consult the SCALE README for instructions on building SCALE.
+Please consult the `SCALE manual <https://www.ornl.gov/sites/default/files/SCALE%20Code%20System.pdf>`_ for `instructions on building SCALE <https://www.ornl.gov/sites/default/files/SCALE%20Code%20System.pdf#page=71>`_.

 CyBORG doesn't require any additional third-party libraries beyond what is required for Cyclus and SCALE; as long as you can build these two packages